 “What’s holding you back?”

 That’s the question Leslie Snavely loves to ask the people she mentors.
-While her formal title is chief sales officer, Leslie sees her job in a different light.
+While her formal title is president of CHG, Leslie sees her job in a different light.
 “I am here on this earth to build things that last and leave a lasting impact on the world.”

 If that sounds like a mission statement, you’re right.
 Leslie calls it her personal purpose statement.
 “Coaching, mentoring, and lifting women is one of the best ways I can serve,” she says.